Give A Note Board

 Veteran marketing expert, Tom Osborn, is currently the VP of Marketing for New West Records and also has overseen the worldwide music marketing initiatives for the likes of Kobalt Music Services, Warner Bros Records, and Capitol Records.

 Throughout Osborn’s career, he worked at both major and independent labels and has implemented innovative and successful marketing campaigns for some of the biggest names in music as well as emerging artists.
 He has worked with a broad spectrum of artists ranging from luminaries Tom Waits, Lenny Kravitz, Nick Cave, and Devo to modern heavyweights The Flaming Lips, Wilco, The Black Keys, and Mastodon to acclaimed songwriters Noel Gallagher, Ben Folds, and Glen Hansard to Rock and Roll Hall of Fame inductees Fleetwood Mac and Paul Simon.
 Additionally, Osborn’s impressive resume includes stints at Anti-/Epitaph, Vagrant Records, Mammoth Records, ARTISTdirect, and Atlas/Third Rail management.

 Osborn is a graduate from the University of Southern California with a Master of Fine Arts degree as well as a degree from the School of the Art Institute of Chicago.

-Sara Qazi, Director, Global Sports & Entertainment, Financial Advisor, Morgan Stanley
+Sara Qazi, Director, Global Sports & Entertainment, Financial Advisor

-As a director in the GS&E division of Morgan Stanley, Sara Qazi’s practice centers around the unique needs of the clients in music and filmed entertainment industries.
+As a director a GS&E division, Sara Qazi’s practice centers around the unique needs of the clients in music and filmed entertainment industries.
 Sara focuses on Strategic Wealth Planning for entertainers, artists, entrepreneurs and studio executives, representing client net worth of over $500 million.
 Sara is also the founder and executive Director of The LAB, a close collective of powerhouse entrepreneurial women in the music, media, publishing and filmed entertainment industries.
 Our mission is to foster prosperity while nurturing authentic relationships and offering unparalleled support and resource to one another.
 Sara received her BSA in International Business at Loyola Marymount University.